 St. Isaac’s Cathedral is a prime example of mid-19th century Russia, with its neo-classical architecture.
 It is the largest Orthodox cathedral in St. Petersburg.
-St. Isaac’s Cathedral is also the largest orthodox church and the fourth largest cathedral in the world.
+St. Isaac’s Cathedral is also the largest Orthodox church and the fourth-largest cathedral in the world.
 Tsar Alexander I ordered the church to be designed and built under the leadership of an architect named Auguste de Montferrand.

 The foundation of this church is very stable.
 The exterior walls of this incredible cathedral are covered with pink and gray colored stones and surround 112 red granite columns around the church.
-The dome of the cathedral is decorated with pure gold and twelve statues of angels.
+The cathedral dome is decorated with pure gold and twelve statues of angels.
 The construction of this church cost more than one million rubles of gold.
 After the fall of communism, the cathedral reopened as a museum.

 Smol’nyy Sobor Designed by An Italian Designer

-This church is one of the most captivating churches in Saint Petersburg where its beauty increases under the sun.
+This church is one of the most captivating churches in Saint Petersburg, where its beauty increases under the sun.
 Smol’nyy Sobor was designed and built in 1748 by an Italian designer and architect named Bartolomeo Rastrelli.
 Also, this architect built the “Winter” Palace and the palace in Tsarskoe Selo.

-The purpose of building such a church was to impress Queen Elizabeth who died before the work was completed.
+The purpose of building such a church was to impress Queen Elizabeth, who died before the work was completed.
 That is why the construction of the church remained unfinished.
 Before the church was completely destroyed, it was handed over to another architect in 1835.
 The walls and columns of this church are decorated with white marble.
 Also, the ark of the covenant of this church is made of 81 kilograms of silver.